We live in a society.

 The Bridges Under the Mountains

-This chapter was partially inspired by the Mines of Moria from The Fellowship of the Ring, but it’s also a response to the part of Stephen King’s postapocalyptic fantasy novel The Gunslinger, in which the hero Roland responds to his encounter with the “slow mutants” who live in a tunnel through the mountains by shooting them.
-I always thought that was rude of him, even when I first read the book as a kid.
+This chapter was partially inspired by the Mines of Moria from The Fellowship of the Ring, but it’s also a response to the part of Stephen King’s postapocalyptic fantasy novel The Gunslinger in which the hero Roland responds to the “slow mutants” who live in a tunnel through the mountains by shooting them.
+I always thought that was rude, even when I read the book as a kid.
 Couldn’t he have just, you know, tried talking to them?

 I’m working on creating a character design for Balthazar, the main character of The Demon King.